 What kind of cameras do you use?

-I use top of the range Nikon digital SLRs (D4 and D750) and Hasselblad rangefinder film cameras (XPan).
-In my opinion these cameras are the best in their bracket, and well suited for the job description.
-And although a camera does not make a picture (that is down to the photographer’s skill in sensing, anticipating and then composing and capturing the scene in a split second) weddings do deserve the very best.
+I use top of the range Fuji mirrorless and Hasselblad panoramic rangefinder film cameras.
+Although a camera does not make the picture (that is the photographer’s eye and skill in sensing, anticipating and then composing and capturing the scene in a split second) weddings do deserve the very best.

 How many photographs do you take?